Documentation Index

 Now it’s time to generate the regression test.

-Run the tests with the run command and use the --save parameter:
+Run the tests with the run command and use the --write parameter:

 When a test has no commands, TestDriver falls back to the prompt.